nWidart/laravel-modules/README.md

 You'll find installation instructions and full documentation on [https://laravelmodules.com/](https://laravelmodules.com/docs).

+## Demo

+You can see a demo using Laravel Breeze at https://github.com/laravel-modules-com/breeze-demo

+This is a complete application using Auth, Base and Profile modules.

 ## Community

 We also have a Discord community. [https://discord.gg/hkF7BRvRZK](https://discord.gg/hkF7BRvRZK) For quick help, ask questions in the appropriate channel.